Cjiaxin9/Cjiaxin9.github.io/README.md

 ﻿Project #1: Slot Machine

+User under 18 cannot access to this game.

 \1.
 OverView on the slot machine

 - There 5 matching lines for this game to win.